 The district has deferred much needed maintenance and repair work necessary along the edges of the Deschutes River throughout Drake Park caused by deteriorating rock walls and failing trail surfaces.
 The district has been making temporary repairs (e.g. filling sink holes, installing fencing, repairing erosion and installing signage) to address some of these issues, but these measures are no longer sufficient.
 On-going wear from heavy public use, weather and general deterioration of the river bank edges have taken their toll.
 Maintenance and repair of these conditions requires further design and financial investment to properly rehabilitate the river bank and trails.

 Sediment removal is not part of the project scope.
 Designs for bank and riparian habitat improvements will accommodate changing water levels and the possibility of the PacifiCorp dam being removed at some point in the future.
 This project is only one step in the broader community vision adopted by the district’s Board of Directors and Bend City Council.

 How can members of the community learn more and/or ask questions?

-The project will include opportunities for public updates throughout the project.
-As dates for public meetings are scheduled, meeting details will be communicated on this project webpage and via the District’s social media, local newspapers and email to community members who have signed up to receive updates.
+The project included opportunities for public updates throughout the project.
+Meeting details are communicated on this project webpage and via the district’s social media, local newspapers and email to community members who have signed up to receive updates.

 Sign up for direct email notices or contact: